1,000+ Opportunities

 FY27 Transit and Commuter Assistance Grant Application Manual (Blue Book) FY27 DRPT Operating Assistance Technical Guide FY27 Capital Assistance Program Prioritization Technical Guide FY27 Construction Project Estimate Summary Sheet FY27 Transit and Special Programs Workshop Presentation Milestones for Capital Applications TransAM Sub-type Selection Guide CTB Resolution: Policy for the Implementation of State Transit Capital Prioritization DRPT’s WebGrants site is the portal that allows DRPT’s partners to apply for funding, submit reimbursement requests, manage grants, and report performance requirements.

-Based on current listing details, eligibility includes: Public transportation agencies and organizations in Virginia.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Public transportation agencies in Virginia.
+Confirm the full requirements in the official notice before applying.